 What car seat should my child be in?

 - Some manufacturers offer rear-facing seats that accommodate children up to 49 inches tall and 50 pounds.
+Make sure to consult your car seat manual, as seated shoulder height and other measurements may also be important in determining when to switch to forward-facing.

 The basic types of car seats include the following: